QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Appendix

-where $volume(r)$ is the \emph{volume} of rule $r$ and $abs\_supp(r)$ is the number of instances correctly classified by rule $r$. \end{definition} The intuition behind the density equation is that $abs\_supp$ corresponds to the number of ``particles of interest'': instances of the class in rule antecedent that are covered by the rule.
-The concept of \emph{volume} delimits the entire size of the spatial unit covered by the rule.
+The intuition behind the density equation is that $supp_{abs}$ corresponds to the number of ``particles of interest'': instances of the class in the rule consequent that are covered by the rule.

-Class association rule learning is executed on the training dataset $\mathbf{T}$ with $C$ as the target attribute.
-The output is a set of all rules that meet the predefined minimum support and minimum confidence thresholds (and possibly some other constraints and settings).